(Last Updated on September 10, 2021)

 The Usual Summer Stuff

 By keeping a tight reign on the camps and commitments, we should have plenty of time to take part in our traditional summer fun stuff.
 I can already hear our pool passes calling to me from the pool bag!
-We’ve also got vacation plans in progress and free time to spend with family and friends at parks, kids’ museums and nature centers.
+We’ve also got vacation plans in progress and free time to spend with family and friends at parks, kids’ museums, and nature centers.
 And our garden is already in full swing!
-(Thanks mostly to low-maintenance edible perennials that show up with out me doing a thing — oregano anyone?)
+(Thanks mostly to low-maintenance edible perennials that show up with out me doing a thing — oregano or mint anyone?)

 So, that was the easy part – the “framework” and the fun stuff.